Declarative Query Engine • Data Mapper • PHP

 ]);

 You declare data ranges and constraints.
-ObjectQuel determines optimal joins and execution order.
+ObjectQuel analyzes the query and determines execution.

 Navigation, Not Configuration

-Relationships are paths: via p.categories expresses traversal, not LEFT JOIN mechanics.
+Relationships are paths: via p.categories expresses traversal, not SQL join mechanics.

 Smart Query Decomposition